This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Fast breathing, trouble breathing, or chest pain

-Your child's caregiver will examine your child.
-Tell him if your child has health problems such as epilepsy or asthma.
-Tell him if your child has been around sick people or traveled recently.
-A sample of fluid may be collected from your child's nose or throat to be tested for the influenza virus.
+Your child's healthcare provider will examine your child.
+Tell him or her if your child has health problems such as epilepsy or asthma.
+Tell the provider if your child has been around sick people or traveled recently.
+A sample of fluid may be collected from your child's nose or throat to be tested for the flu virus.

 Most healthy children get better within a week.
-Medicines used to treat the flu include the following:
+Your child may need any of the following:

 How can I manage my child's symptoms?